AttentionRAG: Attention-Guided Context Pruning in Retrieval-Augmented Generation: Results

+\textbf{Fixed Hint Prefix} As discussed in~\secref{subsec:anchor_token}, we use a fixed hint prefix for questions that cannot generate one dynamically.
+The summarization performance under this setting is reported in Table~\ref{table:experiment_results}.
+To further validate the robustness of this approach, we conduct experiments on three additional datasets: 2WikiMQA, HotpotQA, and TriviaQA.
+As shown in Table~\ref{tab:fixed_hint}, we experiment with LLaMA-3.1-8B-Instruct, using only a fixed hint prefix results in a slight performance drop compared to our original method, yet still consistently outperforms all baselines.
+This demonstrates that even a static hint prefix serves as an effective anchor token, reliably guiding the model to identify important information within the context.

+\textbf{Combination with other RAG methods} To explore the integration potential of our method with retrieval-based techniques, we implemented a two-stage pipeline: we first use vanilla RAG (BGE-M3) for initial context retrieval, followed by our method for compression.
+Specifically, we retain the RAG chunk size at 300 tokens, while retrieve the top 15 relevant chunks, and then apply our compression method.
+We use LLaMA-3.1-8B-Instruct as the generation model and conduct experiments on the HotpotQA, 2WikiMQA, and TriviaQA benchmarks (See Table~\ref{tab:combination}).

-\textbf{Hyperparameters} We conduct ablation studies on two hyperparameters: the chunk size that we further partition the retrieved lengthy contexts (\secref{sec:Method}) and the number of Tok-$K$ tokens for selecting the sentence in each chunk in the attention-based compression process (\secref{subsec:attention_compression}).
-For longer contexts (e.g., LongBench tasks), we increase the chunk size and use higher top-K values, as the information is more dispersed and larger chunks require a higher top-K to avoid internal bias.
-In contrast, for shorter contexts (e.g., Babilong tasks), we use smaller chunk sizes and lower top-K values to better capture the relevant information. \footnote{The hyperparameter settings for these experiments are detailed in ~\secref{sec:appendix}.} We conducted experiments on the TriviaQA dataset, separately testing various configurations of chunk sizes and K values.
-As shown in Table \ref{tab:chunk_k_ablation}, we find that decreasing K and increasing the chunk size significantly reduce the compression ratio, while only slightly affecting the model's performance.
-This is because these factors may decrease the relative context retrieved in each chunk.
-Therefore, in addition to a fixed compression ratio, we introduce more dynamic parameters to better control the balance between efficiency and performance.
+\textbf{Hyperparameters} We conduct ablation studies on two hyperparameters: chunk size (\secref{sec:Method}) and the number of Top-$K$ tokens used to select sentences within each chunk (\secref{subsec:attention_compression}).
+For long contexts (e.g., LongBench), we use larger chunks and higher $K$ to handle dispersed information; for shorter contexts (e.g., Babilong), we use smaller chunks and lower $K$ for finer granularity.\footnote{Details in \secref{sec:appendix}.} Using TriviaQA, we test various configurations and observe (Table~\ref{tab:chunk_k_ablation}) that increasing chunk size and reducing $K$ lowers the compression ratio with minimal performance drop.
+This suggests that dynamic hyperparameter tuning offers a better trade-off between efficiency and accuracy than fixed-ratio compression.

-\textbf{Size of Compression Models} To assess the effectiveness of our lightweight compression model, we compare the results of compressing LLaMA-3.1-Instruct 8B against LLaMA-3.1-Instruct 70B.
-Our findings indicate that within the attention mechanism, the lightweight model delivers performance comparable to the larger model, suggesting that smaller models can achieve similar results.
-As shown in Table~\ref{table:experiment_results}, the difference in performance between the large and small models is small, highlighting that when only attention scores are required, the smaller model is sufficiently capable for the compression task and can significantly enhance efficiency.